MarcoPolo483/EVA-Sovereign-UI-by-Copilot/EXECUTIVE-SUMMARY.md

 ## At a Glance

-**EVA Sovereign UI** is a production-ready, government-grade Web Components library designed for international deployment across Canada, USA, UK, Australia, and New Zealand (Five Eyes nations).
+**EVA Sovereign UI** is a production-ready, government-grade Web Components library designed for Canadian federal deployment across Canada, USA, UK, Australia, and New Zealand (Canada nations).

 ### Key Metrics